DigixGlobal/etc-redemption/README.md

 # [Draft] Digix ETC Redemption Process

-This repository contains contracts and scripts for the deployment and execution of Digix's proposed ETC withdraw mechanism.
+This repository contains contracts and scripts for the deployment and execution of Digix's proposed ETC redemption mechanism.

 ## Overview

-[Digix recently outlined](https://medium.com/@Digix/digixdao-etc-withdrawal-proposal-v1-0-mar-22-2017-578fe1575a40) a proposal to allow DGD holders to withdraw ETC. Since this proposal, with feedback from the DGD holder community, it has evolved into a less complex withdrawal process (by removing the voting step).
-This repository has been produced to describe and provide all the tools needed perform this updated withdrawal process.
+[Digix recently outlined](https://medium.com/@Digix/digixdao-etc-withdrawal-proposal-v1-0-mar-22-2017-578fe1575a40) a proposal to allow DGD holders to redeem ETC. Since this proposal, with feedback from the DGD holder community, it has evolved into a less complex redemption process (by removing the voting step).
+This repository has been produced to describe and provide all the tools needed perform this updated redemption process.

 The proposed contracts and process details are presented to the community for discussion, criticisms and code review.